 What is Vanguard, and why does it hold an extraordinary reputation in the US?

 Founded in 1975, Vanguard is the 2nd largest investment company (after BlackRock) with $5.6+ trillion in assets under management and 30+ million clients trusting their services!

-In addition to Mutual Funds and ETFs, Vanguard also offers brokerage, financial planning, and trust services (more positioned for the individual US investor).
+In addition to Mutual Funds and ETFs, Vanguard also offers brokerage, financial planning, and trust services (more positioned for the individual US investor), and Vanguard business accounts.
 The brokerage segment was introduced in 1983 to add diversification by combining stocks and bonds to the mutual funds’ segment.
-The Vanguard brokerage was not designed for short-term traders but was orientated more towards long-term investors (buy and hold strategies).
+The Vanguard brokerage was not designed for short-term traders but was orientated more towards long-term investors (buy-and-hold strategies).

 Is Vanguard available in Spain?
 What are their expansion plans?

 Vanguard is only available for US and UK retail investors.
 Unless you are a professional investor, you will not open a personal account in any Spain.
 Vanguard is present worldwide but not for retail accounts, nor are there any announcements indicating when Vanguard will be coming to any other countries apart from the US and UK.

 However, not allowing you to invest through their platform is not synonymous with “you can’t invest in Vanguard financial products”.
 As a Spanish, you are perfectly eligible to invest in the wide range of Vanguard ETFs available on the market.
 Yep, you may buy an ETF tracking the S&P 500, DAX, or any other of the leading indices!
 You have a range of 45+ Vanguard ETFs to choose from.
 Keep in mind that all these ETFs are EU-domiciled.
 (See the explanation below – it’s important!)

 So, since you can invest in Vanguard products but not in their platform, we must consider other platforms, and that’s exactly what we have for you!